tiroh/ports-doc/protocols.rst

       Ports.register(firstDemoComponent, secondDemoComponent);

       // Protocols are based on lambdas which can only refer to final references.
-      // Therefore, we use this simple ValueContainer in order to store computation results.
+      // Therefore, we use this container in order to store computation results.
-      ValueContainer<Double> result = new ValueContainer<>(Double.NaN);
+      Container<Double> result = Container.of(Double.NaN);

       // Here come the conditional protocols:
       Ports.protocol()